 RSHE: how to proactively engage with parents and carers

-Learn how to inform, involve and engage families when it comes to your RSHE curriculum and policy, so that they feel up-to-date and included, and you are compliant with the September 2026 guidance.
+Learn how to inform, involve and engage families when it comes to your RSHE curriculum and policy, so that they feel up to date and included, and you are compliant with the September 2026 guidance.

-Last reviewed on 8 December 2025
+Last reviewed on 15 August 2026

 School types: AllSchool phases: AllRef: 52671